Shape

 Example with GCS:

-# Configure terraform state to be stored in GCS, in the bucket "my-terraform-state" in the "my-terraform" GCP project in
+# Configure OpenTofu/Terraform state to be stored in GCS, in the bucket "my-tofu-state" in the "my-tofu" GCP project in

 # the eu region under a key that is relative to included terragrunt config.
 This will also apply the labels

-# "owner=terragrunt_test" and "name=terraform_state_storage" to the bucket if it is created by Terragrunt.
+# "owner=terragrunt_test" and "name=tofu_state_storage" to the bucket if it is created by Terragrunt.

 #